lilyhoratio/mastermind/README.md

 ### Bug fix in algorithm to count exact vs. fuzzy matches

 My first implementation had a bug in counting the exact match vs. fuzzy match of digits in the guess.
 Because the user could enter a code with duplicate digits, the count of fuzzy matches was inflated.
-For example, if the number was 5124, and the user guessed, 5555, the computer indicated 1 exact match and 3 fuzzy matches.
+For example, if the number was 5124, and the user guessed, 5555, the computer incorrected indicated 1 exact match and 3 fuzzy matches (should be 0 fuzzy matches).

 ```javascript
 const getComputerFeedback = guess => {